 As soon as you arrive, you’ll be greeted by stunning views of the water and rocky landscape.

 I could tell the lobster was caught right off the dock a few feet away.
-The lobster was fresh and light, dressed in a little bit of mayo.

 This Maine lobster shack offers a selection of beer and wine to enjoy with your lobster roll.